Muslim conquest of Khorasan

-The Muslim conquest of Khorasan, or Arab conquest of Khorasan, was the last phase of the heavy war between the Arab Rashidun caliphate against the Sasanid Empire.
+Muslims conquered Khorasan in the last phase of their conquest of Sasanian Persia.
+The conquest was followed by the Islamization of the region.

 Background

-In 642 the Sasanid Empire was nearly destroyed and almost all parts of Persia were conquered, except parts of Khorasan, which were still held by Sasanids.
-Khorasan was the second largest province of the Sasanid Empire.
+In 642 the Sassanid Empire was nearly destroyed, and almost all parts of Persia were conquered, except parts of Khorasan, which were still held by the Sassanids.
+Khorasan was the second largest province of the Sasanian Empire.
 It stretched from what is now north-eastern Iran, Afghanistan and Turkmenistan.
 Its capital was Balkh, in present-day northern Afghanistan.
-In 651 after Yazdegerd III was murdered by Mahuy Suri, the marzban or administrator of Marw, Tabaristan was afterwards invaded by the Muslim Arabs.
+In 651 after Yazdegerd III was murdered by Mahuy Suri, the marzban or administrator of Marw, Tabaristan was invaded by the Muslim Arabs.